ome/omero-documentation/omero/developers/build-system.rst

 :ivydoc:`configurations <ivyfile/configurations.html>`:

 #. build: defines dependencies to be used for building
+#. server: defines dependencies to be bundled under :file:`lib/server`
 #. client: defines dependencies to be bundled under :file:`lib/client`
 #. test: defines dependencies to be used for running the tests